Shredmetal/Enterprise-grade-birthday-wisher-bot-AWS-lambda/readme.md

 - Resource-optimised cloud infrastructure utilisation

 ### Compliance and Testing
-Test coverage metrics exclude Lambda integration tests due to cloud-native infrastructure requirements.
+Test coverage metrics exclude Lambda integration tests as these require cloud-native infrastructure for proper enterprise-grade validation.
 For complete enterprise validation, deploy to Lambda and execute in compliance verification mode:

 ```
 {